JohnvanZalk/market-segmentation-knn/README.md

 Job functions help pool together people with similar responsibilities.
 Here are a few examples:

-* Information Technology
-* Legal
-* Media & Communications
+* Engineering
-* Program & Product Management
+* Product Developement
-* Research
-* Sales
+* Business Development

-The R script in this repository performs a simple ETL process, pulling customers from Salesforce, predicting their job function, and loading them back to Salesforce.
+The R script in this repository predicts a customer's job function using k-Nearest Neighbors (KNN).

-The prediction is done using the k-Nearest Neighbor method where one customer's job function is populated with the most common value from its nearest neighbors (i.e. the customers with the most similar job titles).
+With the KNN method, a customer's job function is populated with the most common value from its nearest neighbors (i.e. the customers with the most similar job titles).

 <img src= "https://github.com/JohnvanZalk/market-segmentation-knn/blob/master/images/knn.JPG" width="500">